f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 From *"corporate-pc"*

 #.
-Use browser to access the F5 Admin GUI at ``https://f5-bigip1a.demoisfun.net``
+Open IE to access the F5 Admin GUI at ``https://f5-bigip1a.demoisfun.net``
      - Username: ``admin``
      - Password: ``password``

 #.
 Create a new Application Service.
-On the left side menu,
+On the left side menu
      - iApps -> Application Services
      - Click the ``Create`` button
      - In the *Name* field, type in ``VM_LAB_1_PROXY``